-Strelitzia Nicolai vs Strelitzia Reginae: Australian gardeners choose between the giant Strelitzia nicolai (Giant Bird of Paradise) and the classic Strelitzia reginae (Bird of Paradise).
+Strelitzia Nicolai vs Reginae: Australian gardeners choose between the giant Strelitzia nicolai (Giant Bird of Paradise) and the classic Strelitzia reginae (Bird of Paradise).

 Which is the best

 - Choose Strelitzia reginae if you want compact, colourful flowers for pots, small gardens, or a sunny patio.
 It’s easier to fit in small yards and blooms reliably in good light.
-Australian Plants Online+1

 Vs

 - Choose Strelitzia nicolai if you want dramatic, large leaves and a bold tropical statement or privacy screen in a larger garden — it can grow into a small tree.
 Expect a larger footprint and a stronger long-term presence.
-Australian Plants Online+1

 Side-by-side at a glance (comparison table)